 a) The vehicle loans from banks and others are secured against specific vehicles.
-The loans are repayable in monthly instalments ranging from ₹ 1.67 lakhs to ₹ 9.55 lakhs (31 March 2020 - ₹ 0.62 lakhs to ₹ 9.55 lakhs), the last installment being due in August 2023.
+The loans are repayable in instalments ranging from ₹ 1.67 lakhs to ₹ 9.55 lakhs (31 March 2020 - ₹ 0.62 lakhs to ₹ 9.55 lakhs), the last instalments ranging from ₹ 1.67 lakhs to ₹ 9.55 lakhs). being due in August 2023.
 The rate of interest on these loans varies between 8.39% to 9.17% p.a.
-(31 March 2020 - 8.01%to 9.17% p.a.)
+(31 March 202 to 9.17% p.a.)

-ALLIED BLENDERS AND DISTILLERS PRIVATE LIMITED policies and other explanatory information b) Details of repayment, rate of interest and security for loans from bank and financial institutions including current maturities:
+Summary of significant accounting to the Consolidated financial statements b) Details of repayment, rate of interest and security for loans from bank and financial institutions including current b) Details of repayment, rate of interest and security for loans from bank and financial institutions including current maturities :